Let’s be responsible

-Car insurance is typically broken down into several coverages.
+Auto insurance in Mississippi is typically broken down into several coverages.
 We’ll explore those below.

 Covers everyone BUT you and your passengers.

 Every state requires drivers to have auto liability insurance.
-Liability insurance covers medical costs for personal injuries and costs to repair damage to others’ property in the event that you cause an accident.
+Auto insurance in Mississippi is no different.
+Liability insurance covers medical costs for personal injuries and expenses to repair damage to others’ property if you cause an accident.

 Note that liability car insurance doesn’t cover your own medical expenses or car repairs.

-By the way, in Mississippi you can present proof of liability insurance to law enforcement in either printed form (like the paper cards your insurer provides) or in electronic form including a mobile phone image or via your insurer’s mobile app.
+By the way, in Mississippi, you can present proof of liability insurance to law enforcement in either printed form (like the paper cards your insurer provides) or in electronic form on a mobile phone.

 Covers repairs to your car.